 University of Washington

-CJW is an author of a reference cited in this monograph.
-He also receives royalties from Springer for a textbook on perioperative medicine and primary care of solid organ transplant recipients.
+CJW is an author of a reference cited in this topic.
+He also receives royalties from Springer for textbooks on perioperative medicine and primary care of solid organ transplant recipients.

 Western General Hospital